Stimulant Drug Rehab in Washington

 Prescription Stimulants

-• Dexedrine – Also known as Dextroamphetamine, it has been a prescribed stimulant since 1976.
-Although it is usually used to treat ADHD, it was used by special forces and the military air during fatigue missions.
+• Dexedrine: Also known as dextroamphetamine, this drug has been prescribed since 1976.
+Originally used to treat ADHD, it was also utilized by military personnel during missions requiring extended wakefulness.

 How Do Stimulants Affect The Body And Brain?